 If you plan to visit Gyeongbokgung Palace at night, it’s best to reserve tickets as far in advance as possible.
 This is a popular event, with limited tickets available (2700 per night), that regularly sells out.
 Tickets are sold out incredibly quickly for both the spring and autumn events.

-You can try to reserve tickets online in advance (only in Korean) once they’re released to the public.
+You can try to reserve tickets online in advance once they’re released to the public.
 Tickets are 3,000 won per person, for adults, and 1,500 won for children aged 7-17.
-Children under 6 and seniors enter free.
+Children under 6, seniors, and those wearing a hanbok enter free.

 On-site Tickets for Foreigners